colindembovsky/AzureAureliaDemo/k8s/readme.md

 ## Structure

-There are 2 (docker) images: frotend and api.
+There are 2 (docker) images: frontend and api.
 A [VSTS Build](https://onviavs.visualstudio.com/NWCadencePOC/_build/index?context=allDefinitions&path=%5C&definitionId=19&_a=completed) builds the images from the source repo and pushes them to the [Onvia Container Registry](onvia.azurecr.io).

 The containers are wrapped into Pods for Kubernetes and the pods are wrapped into Replication Sets for reliability and scalability (the definitions are of type `Deployments`).